 In the next article you can read many details and, at the end, you'll find his contact:

 We hope you liked this page about what to do in Cortina d'Ampezzo.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.